Sv443/BetterYTM/contributing.md

 > Description:
 > Returns the current feature configuration object synchronously from memory.
 > To see the structure of the object, check out the type `FeatureConfig` in the file [`src/types.ts`](src/types.ts)
+> If features are set to be hidden using `valueHidden: true`, their value will always be `undefined` in the returned object.
 >
 > <details><summary><b>Example <i>(click to expand)</i></b></summary>
 >